zazaserty/zaquartz/content/Semestre 3/Comparative politics/Séance 5-Democratic backsliding.md

 	- Decreased the political independence of the civil service.
 		- More political jobs (even in lower ranks) in the USA than in other countries, but Trump takes it even further.
 As such people aren't selected by merit but political alignment.
 	- Purged perceived opponents from the branch.
-*Unitary executive theory*->control of the president over all the parts of the executive.
-This theory defends it.
+*Unitary executive theory* is a theory that advocates for the control of the president over all the parts of the executive.
 ##### Congress
 Carrier/Carothers:
 - Congress is allowing the Trump administration to sideline its authority.